 Mall of San Juan $15

 Rates are per taxi, not per person.
-This is a massive advantage for families or groups of three or more.
+For families or groups of three or more, this makes taxis significantly cheaper per head than rideshare.

 A taxi to Condado (Zone 3) costs a $17 base plus a $3 airport fee and $2 for two bags.
-That equals $22 before your tip, so budget $25 to $27 total.
+That equals $22 before your tip, so add $25 to $27 to your Puerto Rico travel budget.

 Officially, all licensed taxis must accept credit cards.
 In practice, drivers routinely claim their terminal is broken.
 They are not wrong often enough to ignore this excuse.